ph4iry/skygazer/README.md

  with more research, i found my main task: somehow convert the original png above to a georeferenced image, and use some sort of software in python to fetch the rgb values of a pixel. we're getting somewhere!

  ### attempt 3: reproject the image as a geotiff file using geographical information system (gis) software
- on David Lorenz's website, he lists the latitudinal and longitudinal bounds of all of his recalculated maps. in order to georeference the png and convert it to a geotiff, i found [QGIS](https://www.qgis.org/)–an open source software that was literally *just* what i needed.
+ on David Lorenz's recalculated map page, he lists the latitudinal and longitudinal bounds of all of his recalculated maps. in order to georeference the png and convert it to a geotiff, i found [QGIS](https://www.qgis.org/)–an open source software that was literally *just* what i needed.

  *after weeks of battling with kmls, kmzs, geojsons, and geotiffs, the light pollution api whirred to life successfully!*